Everything you need to know about visiting Abu Dhabi in January

 Further Reading: When is the best time of year to visit Abu Dhabi?

-Abu Dhabi weather in January
+Abu Dhabi Weather in January

-Abu Dhabi’s average day time maximum temperature in January is a mild 22.7°C (72.9°F), with highs as much as 31.3°C (88.3°F) and average lows overnight down to a slightly chilly 17.8°C (64°F).
+Abu Dhabi’s average daytime maximum temperature in January is a mild 22.7ยฐC (72.9ยฐF), with highs as much as 31.3ยฐC (88.3ยฐF) and average lows overnight down to a slightly chilly 17.8ยฐC (64ยฐF).

-Make no mistake, no matter what time of year you visit Abu Dhabi you will still want a hat, sunscreen, and sunglasses – you can find our full packing list tips for Abu Dhabi here.
+Make no mistake, no matter what time of year you visit Abu Dhabi, you will still want a hat, sunscreen, and sunglasses – you can find our full packing list tips for Abu Dhabi here.

-Abu Dhabi special events in January
+Abu Dhabi Special Events in January 2026

 Cultural & Heritage Events

 - Al Dhafra Festival – A traditional Bedouin Festival held in Abu Dhabi’s Western Region, near the town of Madinat Zayed.
-Events range from Saluki racing and falconry to the much-converted – Camel Mazayna, finding the region’s most beautiful camels.
+Events range from Saluki racing and falconry to the much-coveted Camel Mazayna, finding the region’s most beautiful camels.
 This really is one of the country’s most exciting and intriguing cultural events – you can learn more here.

 Sporting Events

-Suggested Abu Dhabi activities in January
+Suggested Abu Dhabi Activities in January 2026

 - Kayak around the Louvre – not just a place to appreciate the artworks and history of civilization, the Louvre Abu Dhabi also offers unique kayaking tours beneath the brilliant arched ceiling and waterways of the museum.

-Day trips from Abu Dhabi in January
+Day Trips from Abu Dhabi in January 2026

 You’ll find a good guide here on everything you can expect in Al Ain.